 For smaller initiatives, that can be a tough hurdle in the competition for attention.
-But we are talking about big changes here – transformation of the company to a new digital reality.
-Discussion about comprehensive change, strategic drivers, and cultural impact are the kind of things that go to the Leadership Team and the Board.
-And those groups do not typically talk about increased sales and cost cutting.
+But we are talking about significant changes here – the transformation of the company to a new digital reality.
+Discussion about sweeping change, strategic drivers, and cultural impact are the kind of things that go to the Leadership Team and the Board.
+And those groups do not typically talk about increasing sales and cutting costs.

 Value for the Shareholders

-Regardless of the timing, the value of a company is driven by three basic levers, three very simple conversations …
+Regardless of the timing, the value of a company is driven by three fundamental levers, three simple conversations …

 - Earnings Growth: How much cash do you take in, and what do you spend to make that happen?